-- Care by non-Plan providers except for authorized referrals or emergencies in the High Option and Standard Option (see Emergency services/accidents) - Services, drugs, or supplies you receive while you are not enrolled in this Plan - Services, drugs, or supplies not medically necessary - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice - Experimental or investigational procedures, treatments, drugs or devices (see specifics regarding transplants) - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program - Services, drugs, or supplies you receive without charge while in active military service - Breast augmentation is not covered as a part of gender affirmation from male to female.
+- Care by non-Plan providers except for authorized referrals or emergencies in the Standard Option (see Emergency services/accidents) - Services, drugs, or supplies you receive while you are not enrolled in this Plan - Services, drugs, or supplies not medically necessary - · Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice - Experimental or investigational procedures, treatments, drugs or devices (see specifics regarding transplants) - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program - · Services, drugs, or supplies you receive without charge while in active military service - Breast augmentation is not covered as a part of gender affirmation from male to female. - Services or supplies we are prohibited from covering under the Federal law.